chain4travel/camino-license/README.md

 `include-paths`: list of path pattern to identify files which should contain that custom license header.
 Use `**`to include all sub directories.
 Use `*` to include all matching pattern in the same directory. **(Required if custom-headers is specified)**

 `exclude-paths`: list of path pattern to identify files which will be excluded from `include-paths`.
 Use `**`to include all sub directories.
 Use `*` to include all matching pattern in the same directory.

+`headers-excluded-paths`: list of path pattern to identify files which will be excluded from license header checking.
+Use `**`to include all sub directories.
+Use `*` to include all matching pattern in the same directory.

 `{YEAR}`: It will be automatically replaced with current year when the check runs.